| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 number 2n

-corresponds to (match-beginning n)
+corresponds to (match-beginning n); and element

 number 2n + 1

-corresponds to (match-end n)
+corresponds to (match-end n).

-, that means to use integers instead of markers.
+is non-nil, that means to use integers instead of markers.
 (In that

 case, the buffer itself is appended as an additional element at the end of